Kinder House: History

 The house was opened to the public as a gallery in 1982.
 The house is also used for wedding receptions and other functions.
 In 2012, leading landscape photographers from New Zealand and abroad exhibited New Zealand landscape photography at a Kinder House exhibition organized by the Contemporary Photography Foundation, during the Auckland Festival of Photography.

+Reported haunting

 It is claimed that the house is haunted by the apparition of a man.
+Because of this, it was visited by a team of paranormal investigators in 2005 and featured on Ghost Hunt, a New Zealand television show.